 - Adopting continuous improvement of course curriculum

 - Developing a new course driven by industrial needs

 - Strengthening the industrial advisory Board (participation of Steve Kaye; Anglian Water)

 - Strengthening our mentoring scheme; securing long lasting collaboration.

 Our University will promote its knowledge transfer partnerships with the water industry and will thus be in a strong position to join the Water Innovation Network (WIN).
 The participation of our students in industrial activities will increase our University’s reputation in the water industry and will facilitate collaboration with other industrial partners.
 Brunel will establish key contacts with Anglian Water professionals, which will strengthen the applied research and consulting activities of our University.

-If you have any queries related to our visiting professors scheme please get in touch, we'd love to hear from you.
+If you have any queries related to our visiting professors scheme please contact us, we'd love to hear from you:

 Course Director of Water Engineering MSc